About my photography hobby

 In 2001, I founded GreenFacts,

-an independent non-profit organization, publishing on-line faithful
+an independent non-profit organization publishing on-line faithful

 summaries of complex scientific documents on environment and health

-I also founded the Clockarium
+As a side activity, I founded in 2000 the Clockarium

 Museum in Brussels, a unique museum dedicated